 counselling and psychotherapy

 Many people wonder about the difference between counselling and psychotherapy.
 I distinguish them by duration and focus.
-Counselling is short term (say 6-12 sessions) and there will be a current crisis or issue which prompts seeking it.
+Counselling is short term (say 6-20 sessions) and there will be a current crisis or issue which usually prompts seeking it.
 Psychotherapy is the longer-term exploration of the whole self – there may be many areas of life and the psyche which are explored in depth, over time through the therapeutic relationship.